Composite models¶

 Building a composite model¶

-This section provides a brief overview of all the model components currently implemented in socca.
-These can be used to build complex models by combining multiple components together:
+The model components introduced in “Available model components” (check it for a full description of every available components) can be used to build complex models by combining multiple components together:

 >>> from socca.models import Model